denkspuren/BitboardC4/BitboardDesign.md

 Connect Four is played by two players.
 There is one bitboard for each player.
 We encode the position separately for each player.
-One bitboard encodes the position with disks `X` only, the other bitboard the position with disks `O` only.
+One bitboard encodes the position with tokens `X` only, the other bitboard the position with tokens `O` only.

 ~~~
                0 0 0 0 0 0 0  0 0 0 0 0 0 0   6 13 20 27 34 41 48